totherik/dbrickashaw/README.md

 ##### `filter(predicate)`
 Returns a *new* publisher which will only emit events that fulfill the provided predicate.
 This can be useful for branching events based on metadata such as tags.
+- `predicate` A function that accepts a log event data object as its only argument and returns true or false.

 ##### `clear()`
 Removes all emitters from observation by the Publisher.